A Primer on Security of Quantum Computing Hardware: Privacy issues in quantum computing

-\subsection{Quantum Circuit Identification}
+\subsection{Quantum circuit identification}

 NISQ computers are continuously improving, with larger numbers of qubits and higher fidelity.
 This improvement makes it possible to execute novel algorithms and generate unique data with valuable intellectual property.
 However, as quantum computers are usually remote, cloud-based machines, users do not have physical control over them, making them vulnerable to physical attacks from malicious insiders.
-Authors in \cite{xu2023exploration} demonstrates that power-based side-channel attacks could be used to recover information about the control pulses sent to quantum computers.
+It has been demonstrated that power-based side-channel attacks could be used to recover information about the control pulses sent to quantum computers \cite{xu2023exploration}.
 This information can then be used to reverse-engineer the gate-level description of circuits and ultimately the secret algorithms used on the quantum computer.
-They propose an algorithm for reconstructing a circuit by analyzing per-channel power traces of a quantum computer, assuming the attacker has access to the basis pulse library.
+An algorithm for reconstructing a circuit by analyzing per-channel power traces of a quantum computer, assuming the attacker has access to the basis pulse library, has been proposed \cite{xu2023exploration}.
 The algorithm involves two phases: the search phase and the remove phase.
 In the search phase, the algorithm converts the power traces into binary format and compares them with the binarized power traces of the basis gates to identify the target gate.
 In the remove phase, the identified target gate is removed from the power traces, and new power traces are generated for the next iteration of the algorithm.
-For their work they have used real control pulse information from actual quantum computers.
-They discuss the various types of information that can be recovered from a quantum computer such as, identifying user circuits, circuit oracles, circuit ansatz, qubit mapping, quantum processor, and reconstruction from power traces.
-Each type of recovery involves different techniques and knowledge about the quantum computer and its components.
+Various types of information that can be recovered from a quantum computer have been discussed, such as identifying user circuits, circuit oracles, circuit ansatz, qubit mapping, quantum processor, and reconstruction from power traces.

+Power side-channel vulnerabilities in quantum computer controllers have been explored in \cite{erata2024quantum}.
+This study investigates usage of power consumption information from the control electronics of quantum computers to reconstruct quantum circuits and extract sensitive information about the algorithms being executed.
+The focus is on the classical control electronics rather than the quantum processing unit itself.
+The attack model assumes the attacker has physical access to measure power consumption of the quantum computer's control electronics, without needing direct access to the qubits or quantum processing unit.